minderai/masil-playground/masil-spec.md

 ### 3. Web Component (`<masil-web>`)

-The optional web component can contain:
+The optional web component is specifically for browser-side presentation and can contain:

 - `<masil-data>` elements
-- `<markdown>` elements
+- `<markdown>` elements (for web display)
 - `<style>` elements
 - `<script>` elements

 Each child element requires a `name` attribute.
+Content in this section is processed by the web browser rather than the AI system.

 Example: